 I can say with certainty that no manufacturer would ever be happy to see the result of their many months of hard work in such condition!
 As payback, no manufacturer would ever cover such mess under warranty!

 Frequently Asked Questions

-How far should a fridge be from an oven?
+How far should a fridge be from an oven or stove?

-An oven should be given at least 30 cm distance from a gas oven and 5 cm distance from a gas range.
-This is necessary to prevent heat radiation from the oven to the fridge, or the sudden rise in the temperature of the air around the fridge contributed by both the fridge and oven which can cause the fridge to work a bit inefficiently.
+A fridge should be given at least 30 cm distance from a gas oven and 5 cm distance from an electric oven.
+This is necessary to prevent excessive heat radiation from the oven to the fridge, or a rise in the internal temperature of the fridge due to sudden rise in the temperature of the surrounding air cause by heat dissipation from both oven and fridge.

 Where to put fridge in small kitchen?